Functions

 Mark a Rust function with #[export] and BoltFFI generates a corresponding function in each target language.
 The function signature, parameter types, and return type all map according to the rules in Types.

 Function names may be renamed to match target language conventions.
-For example, get_user becomes getUser in languages that use camelCase.
+For example, get_user becomes getUser in languages that use camelCase and GetUser in C#.

 Basic export